 If you find your potatoes are too creamy, you could refrigerated them.
 This usually helps firm up the potatoes.
 When the potatoes are still warm, you could also try to add a little flour, cornstarch, or arrowroot powder to the warm potatoes and stir until it's reached the consistency you like.
 Keep in mind this second option changes the flavor, so you may want to add more seasoning (garlic, herbs, salt, and/or pepper) to balance out the flavors.

-We served these garlic mashed potatoes at Thanksgiving along with our Spatchcock Turkey and some homemade turkey gravy.
-So good!
+We served these garlic mashed potatoes at Thanksgiving dinner along with our Spatchcock Turkey and some homemade turkey gravy.
+They're perfect for any holiday meal!

 If you're serving mashed potatoes as a side dish with, say, Thanksgiving turkey or Christmas beef roast, you'll want to choose a wine that pairs well with the main dish.
 However, some of those same wines will also pair well with these garlicky mashed potatoes on their own.